Kotlin/kotlin-jupyter/docs/README.md

  - library initialization code
  - renderers for special types, e.g. charts and data frames

 This behavior is defined by `json` library descriptor.
-Descriptors for all supported libraries can be found in [libraries](../libraries) directory.
+Descriptors for all supported libraries can be found in [libraries](https://github.com/Kotlin/kotlin-jupyter-libraries) repository.
 A library descriptor may provide a set of properties with default values that can be overridden when library is included.
 The major use case for library properties is to specify a particular version of library.
 If descriptor has only one property, it can be defined without naming: